sjjgo/osweb/readme.md

 ## How to build

-OSWeb is built using node.js and webpack, and therefore the installation process should be pretty straightforward:
+OSWeb is built using node.js and webpack, and therefore the installation process should be pretty straightforward.
+Currently, node 14.18.3 and npm 6.14.15 are used for development.
+More recent versions are known to cause installation problems, at least on some systems.

 First, go to the root of the OSWEB folder and install the dependencies with the command: